hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514917v1-conspemollm-v2-a-robust-and-stable-model-to-detect-sentiment-transfo.md

 ---
 layout: default
-title: ConspEmoLLM-v2: A robust and stable model to detect sentiment-transformed conspiracy theories
+title: "ConspEmoLLM-v2: A robust and stable model to detect sentiment-transformed conspiracy theories"
 ---

 # ConspEmoLLM-v2: A robust and stable model to detect sentiment-transformed conspiracy theories